In early 2014, my husband called me and asked, “Do you want to go to Peru for Thanksgiving?”

 But that’s not the only reason flights are offered so cheap.
 Because airlines schedule their flights up to two years in advance, they can tell when a flight will or will not be full, and may offer an extremely discounted fare in order to sell more seats.
 Hence, the Salt Lake to Peru over Thanksgiving deal.

 The best way to find out about random travel deals is to sign up for alerts.
 There are several places you can do that online, and most involve entering your email address or providing your phone number for text message alerts.
-CheapOair has a great last minute travel page for those who are looking to get away right away.
+CheapOair has great last minute travel deals for those who are looking to get away right away.
 But those looking for something more specific can sign up for a fare alert system on each CheapOair destination landing page.
 This is ideal for people who have a set place in mind and are flexible with their travel times.
 Securing a last-minute bargain is much easier if you are flexible and don’t care which airline you fly with.

 It also doesn’t hurt to follow your favorite airlines on social media (where they may post last-minute flight deals) & sign up for newsletters to be notified right away.